HuXinpengFigo/Distributed-Banking-System-using-MongoDB-and-Kafka/README.md

 ### Setup server

 Change the `URI` and `Kafka Server`in the start of `MessageBus.py` and `Server.py` to your own server path

+Especially for `Kafka`, you have to set the `topic` and related parameter as your local setting

 ### Start